intdxdt/double_bits/README.md

 # double_bits
-Routines for manipulating binary representations of a IEEE 754 double precision numbers.
+Routines for manipulating binary representations of a IEEE 754 double (f64) precision numbers in Rust.

 ## Credits